European Stock Markets Rebound After Heavy Losses - UrduPoint

 European Stock Markets Rebound After Heavy Losses

-European stock markets rebounded Wednesday after heavy losses the previous session, as traders tracked fallout from Iran's attack on Israel and assessed the outlook for interest rates
+European stock markets rebounded Wednesday after heavy losses the previous session, while Wall Street pushed higher as traders tracked fallout from Iran's attack on Israel and assessed the outlook for interest rates

-London, (UrduPoint / Pakistan Point News - 17th Apr, 2024) European stock markets rebounded Wednesday after heavy losses the previous session, as traders tracked fallout from Iran's attack on Israel and assessed the outlook for interest rates.
+London, (UrduPoint / Pakistan Point News - 17th Apr, 2024) European stock markets rebounded Wednesday after heavy losses the previous session, while Wall Street pushed higher as traders tracked fallout from Iran's attack on Israel and assessed the outlook for interest rates.

-Paris led the way nearing the half-way stage, jumping 1.3 percent after losing a similar amount Tuesday.
+Paris led the way, jumping 1.5 percent after losing a similar amount Tuesday.

+On Wall Street, all three major indices rose as trading got underway.

 In Asia, Tokyo slumped for a second session running.

-Oil prices slid close to one percent, with analysts highlighting that crude supplies had not been affected after the firing of missiles and drones at the weekend by crude-rich Iran.
+Oil prices slid more than one percent, with analysts highlighting that crude supplies had not been affected after the firing of missiles and drones at the weekend by crude-rich Iran.

 "European markets have enjoyed a welcome reprieve from the selling pressure that has dominated much of the week," noted Joshua Mahony, chief market analyst at Scope Markets.